biojava/biojava.github.io/wiki/BioJava:Download_3.0.md

 Maven Download
 --------------

-BioJava 3.0 requires [Maven Maven](http://maven.apache.org/) for the build process.
+BioJava 3.0 requires [Maven](http://maven.apache.org/) for the build process.
 We are providing a BioJava specific Maven repository at
 <http://biojava.org/download/maven/> .

 You can add the BioJava repository by adding the following XML to your